Wajdy-E/Cogimat/METRONOME_FEATURE_DOCUMENTATION.md

     - Tap "Customize this exercise"
     - Find "Metronome" section
     - Toggle metronome on
-    - Adjust BPM using presets or +/- buttons
+    - Adjust BPM using presets or +/- buttons (controls stimulus speed)
     - Adjust volume with slider
+    - Note: On-screen/off-screen times are hidden when metronome is enabled
-    - Save settings
+    - Save settings (auto-saves on changes)

 2. **During Exercise:**
     - Start exercise normally
-    - If metronome is enabled, you'll hear beats
+    - If metronome is enabled, you'll hear beats and see stimulus change with each beat
-    - Visual indicator pulses at top of screen
+    - Visual indicator pulses at top of screen in sync with beats
+    - Pause button pauses both exercise and metronome
     - Metronome automatically stops when exercise ends

 ### For Developers